mautic/user-documentation/docs/channels/focus_items.rst

 **Activate at (date/time)** - This allows you to define the date and time at which this Text Message is available for sending to Contacts

-**Disable at (date/time)** - This allows you to define the date and time at which this Text Message ceases to be available for sending to Contacts.
+**Deactivate at (date/time)** - This allows you to define the date and time at which this Text Message ceases to be available for sending to Contacts.

 .. vale on